nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 This section describes some noteworthy details on how certain features are implemented.

-### \[Proposed\] Undo/redo feature
+### Undo/redo feature

-#### Proposed Implementation
+#### Current Implementation

-The proposed undo/redo mechanism is facilitated by `History`.
+The undo/redo mechanism is facilitated by `History`.
 It tracks the states of `HealthContact` with an undo/redo history, stored internally as an `healthContactHistory` and `redoHealthContactHistory`.
 Additionally, it implements the following operations:

 * `History#updateHealthContactHistory()` — Saves the current HealthContact state, the FilteredPatients state, the FilteredAppointment state and FilteredBills state in `undoFilteredPatientsHistory`, `undoFilteredAppointmentHistory` and `undoFilteredBillsHistory` respectively.
 * `History#getHealthContactHistory(int index)` — Get the saved state of HealthContact given an index.
 This method is used for restoring the previous HealthContact state from its history.